socketsupply/sockets.sh/src/docs/faq.md

 works when users are offline.
 These features are optional, they are NOT turned on by default and won't interupt or conflict with your existing architecture or services.

-### Is Socket a Service?

-Socket is NOT a cloud service.
-We do not have a SaaS offering.
-And there is no part of this that is hosted in the cloud.

-There is a complementary application performance management product (APM), Socket Operator, that can diagnose and remediate issues within the production apps you build.
-This is also not a service, it's software.

 ### Do Socket apps have total access to my computer, like Electron or Tauri?